 “I need a break,” I mumbled as I made my way back to the tents and out of the freezing wind and rain.
 The two kids also weather weary followed me like chicks in tow of a mother hen.
 We nestled into one sleeping bag together and let chatter and silly selfies warm our eagerness up once more.

-The day continued with more ropes to navigate, self belaying to learn; the ingenious ways you could create ladders, pull systems and chest harnesses amazed me as I tried to mentally take it all in.
-Finally before dinner we all decided a quick trip to the summit of Crag View Peak was decided upon.
+The day continued with more ropes to navigate, self belaying to learn.
+The ingenious ways you could create ladders, pull systems, and chest harnesses amazed me as I tried to mentally take it all in.
+Finally before dinner we all decided on a quick trip to the summit of Crag View Peak.
 It was a needed reprieve from the classroom as familiar muscles moved to scramble up its rock filled side.
 I smiled at my kids as they stood in the shadow of Mount Baker.
 Tomorrow we would attempt to walk up there, high above the clouds.